NSWC-Crane/C-PAT/docs/source/user/manage-poams.rst

 Needs Attention
 """"""""""""""""
-The Needs Attention tab contains POAMs where the Scheduled Completion Date is less than 30 days and the POAM status is not Draft, Closed, or False Positive.
+The Needs Attention tab contains POAMs where the Scheduled Completion Date is less than 30 days for CAT II - Medium or CAT III - Low, less than 7 days for CAT I - High, and where the POAM status is not Draft, Closed, or False Positive.
 Access Level of 1 (Viewer) or greater is required to view this tab.

 My POAMs